shem4soul/QR-Movie-Generator/README.md

-🎬 QR Code Movie Generator - NestJS + Prisma Backend This is a full-stack-ready NestJS backend project that generates QR codes linked to dynamically created movie batches.
+🎬 QR Code Movie Generator - NestJS + Prisma Backend This is a NestJS backend project that generates QR codes linked to dynamically created movie batches.
 Each QR code corresponds to a unique token representing a batch of 10 random movies stored in a PostgreSQL database using Prisma.

 🚀 Features
 ✅ Generates a QR code linking to a batch of 10 randomly selected movies.